aryan1911/loggers/README.md

 ----------

 #####Quick Installation:(in cmd, bash, poweshell)#####
-To install, unpack the loggers archive and run
+To install, unpack the loggers archive and run.

     python setup.py install
 To uninstall, run